Yifan-Song793/ETO/README.md

   - 💡 **Potential in Extreme Scenarios.** ETO shows better performance in self-play scenarios where expert trajectories are not available.

-## 📆 Todo

-- [ ] Upload the expert trajectories and the agent exploration trajectories on HuggingFace

 ## 🧩 Structure of This Project